cryostatio/cryostat-operator/docs/config.md

 Multiple TLS secrets may be specified in the `trustedCertSecrets` array.
 The `secretName` property is mandatory, and must refer to the name of a Secret within the same namespace as the `Cryostat` object.
 The `certificateKey` must point to the X.509 certificate file to be trusted.
 If `certificateKey` is omitted, the default key name of `tls.crt` will be used.

 ### Storage Options
-Cryostat uses storage volumes to hold Flight Recording files and user-configured Recording Templates.
+Cryostat uses storage volumes to persist data in its database and object storage.
 In the interest of persisting these files across redeployments, Cryostat uses a Persistent Volume Claim by default.
 Unless overidden, the operator will create a Persistent Volume Claim with the default Storage Class and 500MiB of storage capacity.

 Through the `spec.storageOptions` property, users can choose to provide either a custom Persistent Volume Claim `pvc.spec` or an `emptyDir` configuration.
 Either of these configurations will override any defaults when the operator creates the storage volume.
 If an `emptyDir` configuration is enabled, Cryostat will use an EmptyDir volume instead of a Persistent Volume Claim.
 Additional labels and annotations for the Persistent Volume Claim may also be specified.
 ```yaml